 Start Tails and enable the persistent volume¶

 When starting Tails, you should see a “Welcome to Tails” screen with two options.
-Select Yes to enable the persistent volume and enter your password.
+Select Yes to enable the persistent volume and enter your passphrase.
 Select Yes to show more options and click Forward.
-Enter an Administration password for use with this specific Tails session and click Login.
+Enter an Administration passphrase for use with this specific Tails session and click Login.

 Download the repository¶